-The following is a set of safe and easy kriyas, asanas, mudras and pranayamas that you can start practising from day four of your heart surgery [Counting the day of the surgery as day zero].
+The following is a set of safe and easy kriyas, asanas, mudras and pranayamas that you can start practising as soon as your doctor gives her consent.
 You can continue doing them for the rest of your life for lifelong benefits.
 Don’t worry though, if you give up the practice for some reason, it will not bear any adverse effects.
 Remember, the practices are best done 2 – 3 hours after a light breakfast.

 For practising these kriyas, sit in a comfortable position.
 Initially, you can even practise them lying down.
 When you practise, start from the temple, work down to the ears and then finally to the chest.

 Kapalrandhara dhauti [Temple rub]

 Place the ring fingers of your hands on corresponding sides of the bridge of the nose.
 The middle and the index fingers should rest on the centre of the forehead.
 Now, glide the three fingers, up and moving outwards, towards the temples and back.
 Repeat 20 times.
 The pressure should not be too soft or hard; just enough to create mild heat leading to cleansing and healing.